What Happens After Mediation

 2. No Settlement: A “Mediator’s Proposal.”

 Sometimes after a mediation session in which a case does not settle, one party may have second thoughts.
 Do not hesitate to re-engage the mediator to have additional settlement negotiations post-mediation.
 Also, following a failed mediation session, do not hesitate to contact the mediator soliciting a “Mediator’s Proposal.”
-Typically, during a mediation process, the mediator comes up with his or her own evaluation on how a case should resolve.
-If the parties are unable to reach an agreement during a mediation session, sometimes a Mediator’s Proposal post mediation can lead to a settlement.
+Typically, during a mediation process, the mediator comes up with his or her evaluation of how a case should be resolved.
+If the parties are unable to reach an agreement during a mediation session, sometimes a Mediator’s Proposal post-mediation can lead to a settlement.

 3. Ongoing Settlement Negotiations: “If at first you don’t succeed…”.